 Find a container for your water.
 You can make it in individual servings, such as in a mason jar, or make an entire pitcher’s worth of water.
-Either way, if it isn’t going to be drank immediately, you want something that can be covered.
+Either way, if it isn’t going to be drunk immediately, you want something that can be covered.

+Place the cucumber and mint in a pitcher.
 Pour the water over top and chill in the refrigerator.
 Make sure to give it a stir before serving.

 - 4 cups water